 - Connecting to Microsoft Graph API.

 - Connecting to Marketo REST API.
-The Etlworks Integrator includes a native premium Marketo JDBC connector, but you can use an HTTP connector if the native connector does not provide the object or API you are looking for.
+Etlworks includes a native premium Marketo JDBC connector, but you can use an HTTP connector if the native connector does not provide the object or API you are looking for.

 Native connectors for SaaS apps and services